Search

 Three Parts of One Neighborhood

 East Price Hill covers 3 square mile, and has over 15,000 residents, according to the 2010 census.
 The region contains part of Mt.
 Echo Park, Wilson Commons and Olden View Park (all with stunning views of downtown and the river) as well as all of Glenway Woods, Glenway Park, Dempsey Playground and Mayfield Park.
 Its main streets are Glenway, Warsaw, and Elberon Avenues, as well as West 8th Street.
 Schools include Holy Family School, Rees E. Price Academy, Roberts Academy, and St. Lawrence School.
-In addition, East Price Hill is home to Cincinnati Christian University.
 New growth in the Incline District, anchored by the Warsaw Federal Incline Theater, brings new attention and vitality to the area.

 Lower Price Hill is in the river valley to the southwest, comprising 0.57 square miles.
 It was known as Eighth and State until recently, getting that name from the major intersection at its center.
 The 2010 Census lists the population as 1217.
 The region includes part of Mount Echo Park, and the Lower Price Hill Historic District.
 The Lower Price Hill Historic District is a registered historic district, listed in the National Register on November 15, 1988.
 It is roughly bounded by West Eighth Street, State Street, Burns Street, and English Street.
 It is located just across the railroad tracks to the west of downtown Oyler is a community school serving students from preschool to grade 12.